At the moment the only Direct Storage mode that is supported is the write-out of time-series data stored in the Transient Buffer Boards.

 At the moment the automatic processing pipeline is not yet available on CEP for TBB data.
 There is a semi-automated Cosmic Ray pipeline in Nijmegen (~20s per event per station).
 For processing VHECR events using this pipeline one should contact the CRKSP group.

 Currently for LORA triggered dumps, 2ms of data of all available core stations are written per TBB.
-The Table summarises the resources used for such a TBB dumb.
+The Table summarises the resources used for such a TBB dump.

 Apart from the overhead time, which is nearly a fixed number, the numbers scale linearly with dumptime.